wolfvictorOSI/Edge-Data-Store-Docs/V1/Egress/Egress.md

 To prepare a PI Server to receive OMF messages from EDS, a PI Web API OMF endpoint must be available.
 The basic steps are as follows (see the PI Web API documentation for complete steps, as well as best practices and recommendations):

 1. Install PI Web API and enable the **OSIsoft Messge Format (OMF) Services** feature
+    - During configuration, choose an AF database and a PI Data Archive where metadata and data will be stored
+    - Account used in an egress configuration needs permissions to create AF elements and element templates, as well as PI points
 1. Configure PI Web API to use *Basic* authentication

-**Note**  The certificate used by PI Web API must be trusted by the device running EDS, otherwise the egress configuration *ValidateEndpointCertificate* property needs to be set to false (this can be the case with a **self-signed certificate** but should only be used for testing purposes).
+> **Note**  The certificate used by PI Web API must be trusted by the device running EDS, otherwise the egress configuration *ValidateEndpointCertificate* property needs to be set to false (this can be the case with a **self-signed certificate** but should only be used for testing purposes).